Atticuss/ChefConnect/README.md

 4 Sockets in /run/screen/S-ubuntu.
 ```

 Attach to a specific screen via `-d -R`, e.g.: `screen -d -R run`.
 Detach with `ctrl-a, ctrl-d`.
 The alpha, zero, and ratel screens are for dgraph.
+THe run screen is for the API.
 Commands for restarting each, replacing the IP address as necessary:

 ```
 docker run -it -p 5080:5080 --network dgraph_default -p 6080:6080 -v ~/zero:/dgraph dgraph/dgraph:latest dgraph zero --my=172.31.12.209:5080